 The primary responsibility of monitoring the investee companies rests with investment team of Aviva Life.
-The monitoring involves both financial (quarterly results, annual reports, expansion plans etc.) and non-financial activities (strategy, capital allocation, management evaluation, remuneration to top management, independence of the Board of Directors, corporate governance issues including remuneration, Board diversity, independent directors and related party transactions ESG (environment, social and governance) risks etc).
-The financial monitoring is in a way part of the investment decision making process of buy or sell while nonfinancial monitoring is a part of qualitative assessment of management action and intent.
-Monitoring essentially involves using all publicly available information, interactions with the management of investee companies, reliance on third party research and industry newsflows to monitor these companies.
-The investment team would ensure to meet every company atleast once in a year (in person or through a call) to get a business update.
-There may be instances, where investee company does not meet investors as a part of their own investor interaction policy.
+The monitoring involves both financial (quarterly results, annual reports, expansion plans etc.) and non-financial activities (strategy, capital allocation, management evaluation, remuneration to top management, independence of the Board of Directors, corporate governance issues including remuneration, Board diversity, independent directors and related party transactions, ESG (environment, social and governance) risks etc).
+Financial monitoring is in a way part of the investment decision making process of buy or sell while non-financial monitoring is a part of qualitative assessment of management action and intent.
+Monitoring essentially involves using all publicly available information, interactions with the management / attending general meetings of investee companies, reliance on third party research and industry news flows to monitor these companies.
+The investment team would endeavor to meet every company at least once a year (in person or through a call) to get a business update.
+There may be instances where investee company does not meet investors as a part of their own investor interaction policy.
 In such cases, financial reports of investee company as well as any other publicly available information will be monitored and reviewed.
 Monitoring the Investee Company's actions at times will involve circumstances that are privy only to the company management and to that extent lack of adequate publicly available information may not help in identifying/addressing potential risks.

 Aviva Life will not usually seek to nominate its representative on the Board of an investee company, unless such investment is strategic in nature and / or the Investment Committee decides that a nominee is warranted.
 The Investment Committee, in that case, will recommend to the Board of Aviva Life regarding nomination of members on the Board of investee company.
+Whenever Aviva Life holding is above 5% of an investee company's paid-up capital, the CIO will cause a report be prepared and presented before the investment committee along with the recommendations of the Voting committee on the proposed stand on seeking representation.

-During the course of monitoring and interaction with the investee companies, if the investment team comes in possession of any 'unpublished price sensitive information', it would be dealt with in accordance with the SEBI(Prohibition of Insider Trading) Regulations, 2015.
+During monitoring and interaction with the investee companies, if the investment team comes in possession of any 'unpublished price sensitive information', it would be dealt with in accordance with the SEBI (Prohibition of Insider Trading) Regulations, 2015.